 Hyatt Zilara Rose Hall: Montego Bay, Jamaica (adults only)

-Hyatt Ziva Cap Cana: Cap Cana, Dominican Republic
+Hyatt Ziva Cap Cana: Punta Cana, Dominican Republic

 How Much Does it Cost to Book?

 Generally speaking, if you are paying cash, you can expect to pay between $250 and $500 a night to book a room at either a Ziva or Zilara property.
-This will ultimately depend on the exact location you are looking at, and the time of year.
+This will ultimately depend on the exact location you are looking at, and the time of year of your stay.

 But here is the beauty of these properties; all of them can be booked for either 20,000 or 25,000 World of Hyatt points each night!